temporalio/cli/temporalcli/commandsmd/commands.md

       * `<short-description>` can be just about anything so long as it doesn't match trailing attributes.
 Any wrap around to newlines + two-space indention is trimmed to a single space.
       * `<extra-attributes>` can be:
-        * `Required.` - marks the option as required.
+        * `Required.` - Marks the option as required.
-        * `Default: <default-value>.` - sets the default value of the option.
+        * `Default: <default-value>.` - Sets the default value of the option.
 No default means zero value of the type.
         * `Options: <option>, <option>.` - Sets the possible options for a string enum type.
+        * `Env: <env-var>.` - Binds the environment variable to this flag.
       * Options should be in order of most commonly used.
     * Also can have single lines below options that say `Includes options set for [<options-set-name>](#options-set-for-<options-set-link-name>).` which is the equivalent